 Entities are structured pieces of information inside a user message.

 For entity extraction to work, you need to either specify training data to train an ML model or you need to define regular expressions to extract entities using the

 When deciding which entities you need to extract, think about what information your assistant needs for its user goals.
 The user might provide additional pieces of information that you don't need for any user goal; you don't need to extract these as entities.

 See the training data format for details on how to annotate entities in your training data.

-Synonyms map extracted entities to a value other than the literal text extracted.
+Synonyms map extracted entities to a value other than the literal text extracted in a case-insensitive manner.
 You can use synonyms when there are multiple ways users refer to the same thing.
 Think of the end goal of extracting an entity, and figure out from there which values should be considered equivalent.

 Let's say you had an entity

 account that you use to look up the user's balance.
 One of the possible account types is "credit".
 Your users also refer to their "credit" account as "credit